LizEve/LSU_Herbarium_Imaging_Scripts/Setup.md

   - Open root crontab for editing `sudo crontab -u root -e`
   - Run at 10:15 PM every day. `15 22 * * * /bin/sh /var/www/rsyncDaily.sh &> /data/LSUCollections/Logs/dailyrsynclog.txt`
 - Had to change some permissions so that when root writes to the log folder, the permissions stay the same as the rest of the /data/ folder. `sudo vim /etc/logrotate.d/apache2 rsyncDaily.sh`
+- Cron jobs need to be executable by root chmod 750

 ### 4. Set wake up for imaging computers